DroopyTersen/react-vite-starter/readme.md

 ## Getting Started

 You can make a copy of the starter repo (without the GIT history) by running the following command.
-This

 ```
 npx degit droopytersen/react-vite-starter my-new-project